Japanese female lawmaker laughed at for comments on teen exploitation

 But that wasn’t enough for Shiomura and other advocates.
 Last week, nearly 40,000 people — including former adult film stars and sex workers — signed and submitted an online petition to the government demanding lawmakers to allow 18- and 19-year-olds to void adult-film contracts.

 On Monday, lawmakers debated whether current laws protecting people from coercion were adequate.
-Shiomura proposed a bill and Kishida responded that the government will “closely monitor” it and “consider how to deal with the issue,” effectively declining to take up the bill.
+Shiomura proposed a bill, and Kishida responded that the government will “closely monitor” it and “consider how to deal with the issue,” effectively declining to take up the bill.
 After some back-and-forth, with Shiomura asking Kishida to “take this issue very seriously,” she conceded that the chamber would not debate the bill.

 “Hearing today’s discussions, I guess you’re holding off,” she said.